praesongprasit/EventSiteTest/src/talks/nztechrally2025/quality-at-canva.md

 <p>In this session, I’ll share key strategies for securing buy-in, coordinating across teams, and maintaining momentum.
 Attendees will learn how to drive large-scale change through stakeholder alignment, soft power, and effective program management.</p>
 "
 featuredImage: /assets/images/talks/2025/quality-at-canva.jpg
-featuredImageAlt: "Mark's picture with text: NZ Tech Rally.
+featuredImageAlt: "Mark's picture with text: EVENT_NAME.
 Transformation at scale.
 A Talk by Mark Hrynczak, Head of Quality @ Canva "
 featuredImageType: image/jpg
 featuredImageWidth: 1280
 featuredImageHeight: 720